Revolve Finance Accountholder Agreement

 4. Purchase Transactions

 Each time you make a purchase, you authorize us to reduce the Available Balance in your Account by the amount of the transaction as transmitted to us and applicable fees.
-You understand that we may, at our discretion, honor withdrawal requests that overdraw your Account.
-However, the fact that we may honor withdrawal requests that overdraw the Available Balance does not obligate us to do so later.
-We will not charge fees for overdrafts caused by one-time Debit Card Purchase Transactions if you have not opted-in to that service.
-We may use subsequent deposits, including Direct Deposits of social security or other government benefits, to cover such overdrafts.
+You understand that we may, at our discretion, honor transactions that overdraw your Account.
+However, the fact that we may honor a transaction that overdraws the Available Balance previously, does not obligate us to do so later.
+We will not charge fees for overdrafts caused by Debit Card Purchase Transactions if you have not opted-in to that service.
+We may use any subsequent deposit, including Direct Deposits of social security or other government benefits, to cover such overdrafts.

 We reserve the right to return any Debit Card transaction that does not contain an authorization code.
 We will not be liable for any damages resulting from a failure or refusal for any reason to authorize a Debit Card transaction that you have attempted.
 Further, we will not be responsible or liable for a participating merchant’s refusal to accept your Debit Card.

 Stop payments are not permitted on any one-time purchases or cash withdrawals originated by use of a Debit Card.
 For this reason, you should inquire about a merchant’s return or refund policy before entering into a Debit Card transaction.

 Cash refunds will generally not be made to you on purchases made using your Debit Card.
 Refunds of merchandise purchased using your Debit Card will be reflected as a credit on your Account statement.
 Any claim or defense with respect to property or services purchased with the Debit Card must be handled by you directly with the merchant or other business establishment which accepted the Debit Card, and any such claim or defense which you assert will not relieve you of your obligation to pay the total amount of the sales draft plus any appropriate charges we may be authorized to make.